MBA & Graduate Scholarships/Fellowships and Partnerships

 Ralph Bunche Fellowships

-Managed by the Rutgers University Graduate Business School Newark-New Brunswick, this award provides a $15,000 stipend plus tuition remission for as many as two years to exceptional, incoming, full-time MBA students with backgrounds of substantial educational or cultural disadvantage.
+Managed by the Rutgers University Graduate Business School Newark-New Brunswick, this award provides a $15,000 stipend plus tuition remission for as many as two years to exceptional, incoming, full-time under-represented minority MBA students with backgrounds of substantial educational or cultural disadvantage.
 Established in 1979, this fellowship is named after Ralph Johnson Bunche, the African-American Statesman, Nobel Peace Laureate, and 1949 recipient of an honorary Doctor of Laws from Rutgers.
 Bunche fellows are chosen by a university-wide selection committee.

 Robert E. Campbell Endowed Fellowship

 This endowed fellowship, established by Robert E. Campbell (MBA'62), provides financial assistance to Full-Time or Part-Time MBA students based on academic merit and/or financial need.

 Horace J. DePodwin Scholarships

 This scholarship established by Horace J. DePodwin, who served as Dean from 1966 to 1982, provides financial assistance to Part-Time MBA students who do not receive tuition reimbursement from their employers.

 Division of Professional Accounting Class of 1959 Scholarship Fund